 Deutsche Bank is a defendant in cases concerning two RMBS trusts that were brought initially by RMBS investors and subsequently by HSBC, as trustee, in New York state court.
 The cases allege breaches of loan-level representations and warranties in the ACE Securities Corp.
 2006-FM1 and ACE Securities Corp.
 2007-ASAP1 RMBS offerings, respectively.
 Both cases were dismissed on statute of limitations grounds by the trial court on 28 March 2018.
 Plaintiff appealed the dismissals.
 On 25 April 2019, the First Department affirmed the dismissals on claims for breach of representations and warranties and for breach of the implied covenant of good faith and fair dealing, but reversed the denial of the motions for leave to file amended complaints alleging failure to notify the trustee of alleged representations and warranty breaches.
 HSBC filed amended complaints on 30 April 2019, and Deutsche Bank filed its answers on 3 June 2019.
 Discovery is ongoing.
-On 25 October 2019, plaintiffs filed two complaints seeking to revive, under Sec.
+On 25 October 2019, plaintiffs filed two complaints (one by HSBC and one by a certificateholder) seeking to revive, under Sec.
 205(a) of the New York Civil Practice Law and Rules, the breach of representations and warranties claims as to which dismissal was affirmed in the case concerning ACE 2006-FM1.
 On 16 December 2019, Deutsche Bank moved to dismiss these actions.
-The Court granted the motion to dismiss one of the actions on 2 July 2022.
-The other action was stayed pending the decision of the New York Court of Appeals in the SL2 case described above, but Deutsche is seeking to lift the stay and renew its motion to dismiss in light of the Court of Appeals' recent ruling in the SL2 case.
+The Court granted the motion to dismiss the certificateholder action on 2 July 2022.
+Plaintiff appealed to the First Department on 4 August 2022, and the appeal is currently being briefed.
+The action brought by HSBC was stayed pending the decision of the New York Court of Appeals in the SL2 case described above.
+On 4 October 2022, the Court dismissed the HSBC action in light of the Court of Appeals' decision in the SL2 case.